katerynaf/security/README.md

 ## Introduction

 This application encrypts, decrypts, and imports Python variables (often passwords) into the global namespace.
-It gives you a simple (but secure) way to store private information alongside your Python code, and then use that information within a production environment.
-The code is pure Python, has no third-party dependencies, and requires almost no recoding of your program.
-Unencrypted secrets never go over the wire or touch a production hard drive.
+It gives you a simple (but secure) way to store private information alongside your regular Python code, and then use that information within a production environment.
+The code is pure Python, has no third-party dependencies, and (probably) requires no re-coding of your program.
+Unencrypted secrets never go over the wire, nor touch a production hard drive.

 Implementation is as simple as: